rstumpner/ansible-role-cisco-template/readme.md

-# Ansible Role build-config-cisco for the Netdeploy Pipeline
+# Ansible Example Role for Testing

-Cisco Config Templates in Jinja2 to Generate Files for Cisco Switches to paste the Config.
+This is a Ansible Example Role for some Testing options for an Ansible Role

 Requirements:
     None

 Role Variables:
-    See in the Default Directory
+    See in the defaults Directory

 Example Playbook:
-- hosts: network
+- hosts: all
-  gather_facts: no
+  gather_facts: yes
   roles:
-     - build-config-cisco-ios
+     - ansible-role-testing-example

 Tested:
- - Cisco IOS-XE
- - Cisco NX-OS
+ - Vagrant Ubuntu 16.04

 License:
     MIT / BSD

 Author Information:
-Roland Stumpner
+roland@stumpner.at